avabs/avabs.github.io/Module 2/core_azure_services.md

         - Only hot and cool at the account level

 - Azure File Fundamentals
-    - Fully managed file share in the cloud and accesible via the industry standard server message block and networkj file system
+    - Fully managed file share in the cloud and accessible via the industry standard server message block and network file system

 #### Azure database and analytics services
 - Cosmos DB
 - Support schema less data
 - Support constantly changing data
 - Stores data in atom-record-sequence(ARS) format
-- Then data is abstracted and projected as as API
+- Then data is abstracted and projected as API
 - Azure SQL db
     - PaaS
     - MS handles everything